 And FYI, if I’m on the phone with a patient, I’m with a patient.

 This one really blows my mind.
 I work with a great bunch of people.
-They’re all very smart and have many years of experience between them.
+Highly educated and intelligent.
 So it puzzles me that they don’t understand that, like them, I can only help one patient at a time.

 I’ve tried to explain it.
 I’ve even tried to scare them with stories of the HIPAA police.
 They know what they’re supposed to do.
 But at least once a day someone’s brain shuts down and they ‘forget’.
 They’ll walk right behind the desk, stand next to me, and allow their patient to stand right next to the one who’s already there.
 If I’m on the phone, same thing.
 They’ll just stand there with their patient and listen to my conversation.
 Once I realize that their brain has shut down, and that they’ve forgotten all about privacy laws, and how each of our patients deserves our undivided attention, I’ll interrupt the patient I’m helping and ask the new arrival to have a seat in the reception area.